mrcoint/ethid/README.md

 ## Quickstart

-To get started with Every $1 Counts, follow the steps below:
+To get started with TrueReach dApp, follow the steps below:

 1. Clone this repo & install dependencies